 1. input the first six measures of the violin part into Finale using Speedy Entry

 2. add a slur over the first four notes of the first bar

 3. choose File > Export > MIDI File ...

 4. choose File > Export > MusicXML ...

 5. open the TextWranger app (use Spotlight or browse the Applications folder)

 6. open both the MIDI (File > Open...) and the MusicXML (File > Import > MusicXML ...) files back into Finale

-7. based on all you just did: what are the differences between the MIDI and MusicXML files?
+7. internally reflect on what you have learned: what are the differences between the MIDI and MusicXML files?